India approves Yes Bank rescue, private banks line up to help

 SBI, which had said it would invest 72.50 billion rupees ($977 million), will not be allowed to reduce its stake to below 26% for at least three years, Sitharaman added.

-The central bank increased Yes Bank’s authorised share capital last week, paving the way for a cash injection.
+The central bank increased Yes Bank’s authorized share capital last week, paving the way for a cash injection.

-The authorised share capital of Yes bank had now been hiked to 62 billion rupees from 11 billion rupees, Sitharaman said.
+The authorized share capital of Yes bank had now been hiked to 62 billion rupees from 11 billion rupees, Sitharaman said.

 The Central Bureau of Investigations (CBI) said on Friday it had registered a case against wife of the bank’s founder and Gautam Thapar, promoter of Avantha Group companies.

-CBI conducted raids in office premises of Avantha to investigate allegations of exchanging “illegal gratification” with Kapoor and his family for favourable lending terms.
+CBI conducted raids in office premises of Avantha to investigate allegations of exchanging “illegal gratification” with Kapoor and his family for favorable lending terms.

 A lawyer for Kapoor and his wife could not immediately be reached for comment.
 Reuters could not reach Thapar and calls to the Avantha Group office after normal working hours were not answered.
 Emails sent to the parties requesting comment did not receive an immediate response.